triggerflow/triggerflow/examples/montage-workflow/README.md

 We used the example found [here](https://github.com/pegasus-isi/montage-workflow-v2) to produce a color mosaic of the Pleiades constellation.

-To execute the example follow the instructions
+To execute the example follow the instructions found [here](../../docs/EXPERIMENTS.md).

 ```python
 import json